LiF-x/LiFxWitch/README.md

 ### Credits
-- Kurai Seraph
+- Kurai Seraph (for the method of making the mmo dts moveable in yo)
-- Warped Ibun
+- Warped Ibun (for the Witch dts)

 Made compatible with [Yo Launcher Servermodpack](https://yolauncher.app/documentation) and LiFx Client & Server framework by [LiF-x](https://www.lifxmod.com/)